Is $60k a Good Salary in Seattle?

 Quick Answer

-60,000 is a below-average salary in Seattle, placing you above roughly 27% of earners.
+$60,000 is a below average salary in Seattle, placing you above roughly 27% of earners.
 After taxes (~22.1% effective rate), your take-home is approximately $3,893/month.
 A 1-bedroom apartment averages $2,400/month (62% of net income).

-Wondering if 60k is a good salary in Seattle?
+Wondering if $60k is a good salary in Seattle?
 The answer depends on several factors unique to Seattle's economy and your personal circumstances.
-In this guide, we break down exactly what 60k buys you in Seattle, from housing and groceries to taxes and savings potential.
+In this guide, we break down exactly what $60k buys you in Seattle, from housing and groceries to taxes and savings potential.

 Salary Rating in Seattle

-Below Average — Top 73%27/100
+Below average — Top 73% 27/100

 Seattle (pop.
-740k) is moderately expensive compared to global metros, with a cost of living index of 88 (NYC = 100).
+0.74M) has a cost of living index of 88 (NYC = 100).
 Average 1-bedroom rent is $2,400/month and a monthly transit pass costs $110.
 It's considered a top-tier global tech hub with a tech score of 9/10.

 Seattle at a Glance